shoplive/guide/src/en/guide/authorization.md

-# Authentication
+# Authorization

-SHOPLIVE supports 2 authentication methods - ID/Password authentication and JWT authentication.
+SHOPLIVE supports 2 authorization methods - ID/Password auth and JWT auth.

 ## ID/Password Authentication

 This method shows how you use userID and userName of logged-in user when you call the script.
-Use this method when you are not able to use JWT or just want simple authentication.
+Use this method when you are not able to use JWT or just want simple authorization.

 ```js
 mplayer("init", accessKey, campaignKey, { userId: userId, userName: userName });